How to Clip Cat Claws Safely

 If a cat's claws are never clipped, some issues can arise:

-Overgrowth: The claws will continue to grow, becoming long and sharp.
+Overgrowth: They will continue to grow, becoming long and sharp.
 Over time, they may curl back into the paw pads, causing pain, discomfort, and even infection.

-Damage to Furniture and Skin: Without regular trimming, a cat's claws can easily snag on carpets, furniture, and even human skin.
+Damage to Furniture and Skin: Without regular trimming, they can easily snag on carpets, furniture, and even human skin.

-This can lead to torn claws or scratches, which can be painful for both the cat and the owner.
+This can lead to torn nails or scratches, which can be painful for both kitty and owner.

 Difficulty Walking: Overgrown claws can affect your Coonie's ability to walk comfortably.
 They may alter their gait to avoid putting pressure on their paws, leading to joint and muscle issues over time.

-Behavioral Issues: Cats may become more aggressive or anxious if their claws become a source of discomfort, leading to behavioral changes like increased scratching or reluctance to be handled.
+Behavioral Issues: Cats may become more aggressive or anxious if they become a source of discomfort, leading to behavioral changes like increased scratching or reluctance to be handled.

 closeup of tabby cat getting nails clipped